python/typing/docs/spec/qualifiers.rst

 **Namespacing metadata:** Namespaces are not needed for metadata since the class of the metadata object acts as a namespace.

-**Multiple metadata objects:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata objects on one annotation and how to merge those objects.
+**Multiple metadata elements:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata elements on one annotation and how to merge those elements.

-Since the ``Annotated`` type allows you to put several metadata objects of the same (or different) type(s) on any annotation, the tools or libraries consuming the metadata are in charge of dealing with potential duplicates.
+Since the ``Annotated`` type allows you to put several metadata elements of the same (or different) type(s) on any annotation, the tools or libraries consuming the metadata are in charge of dealing with potential duplicates.
 For example, if you are doing value range analysis you might